 - Specific accomplishments from the work completed (Examples: Time you saved, money you saved, things you did to increase safety, awards you earned, etc...)

 For example, it is not enough to say "Expertly inspected workspaces."

 A hiring manager has no frame of refernece for your past work.
 It is better to say, "Inspected 10 workspaces with 75 employees; identified 5 safety violations and put corrective measures in place within 10 days with zero accidents recorded."

-5) If selected, you will be notified by mail to start the hiring process and schedule your physical.
+4) If selected, you will be notified by a Human Resources representative to start the hiring process (which includes scheduling your physical and background check).

 FOR MORE INFORMATION:

 CALL: (619) 524-3277